john9francis/john9francis.github.io/README.md

 I have a Bachelors of Science in Physics with a Mathematics Emphasis and a Computer Programming Certificate, all from BYU - Idaho.
 I am planning on going on to get my Masters of Science in Medical Physics.

-I am passionate about Physics, Math, creativity, and creating software.
+I am passionate about physics, math, creativity, and creating software.